sseifsalama/Windmill-Recycling-Robotic-Arm/README.md

 ## Applications

 As a low cost robotic arm with a customizable end-effector, it can have a wide range of applications:
-1. Usuage in dangerous situations
+1. Usage in dangerous situations
-2. Usuage in circumstances where cost is a factor
+2. Usage in circumstances where cost is a factor
-3. Usuage in circumstances requiring precision
+3. Usage in circumstances requiring precision
-4. Usuage in circumstances requiring manual hand control
+4. Usage in circumstances requiring manual hand control